PedroMagar/XPHMG/xphmg_gfx.md

 ## 1. Overview (Informative)

-`XPHMG_GFX` defines a compact, instruction-level **graphics and texture execution layer** built on top of the XPHMG execution substrate.
+`XPHMG_GFX` defines a compact, instruction-level graphics and texture execution layer built on the XPHMG substrate.
+This section states the scope and role of the extension so implementers and toolchains can distinguish architectural behavior from CAP/XMEM/RSV/MTX/RT inheritance and from intentionally unspecified items in this revision.

-The extension provides primitives for:

-* Texture and tensor sampling,
-* Interpolation and shading helpers,
-* Visibility and culling operations,
-* Depth testing and hierarchical Z,
-* Programmable gathers and color transforms.
+The extension supplies primitives for texture and tensor sampling, interpolation and shading helpers, visibility and culling operations, depth testing and hierarchical Z, and programmable gathers and color transforms.
+It targets graphics-style and imaging workloads without mandating a fixed hardware pipeline.

-`XPHMG_GFX` does not define a fixed graphics pipeline.
+`XPHMG_GFX` does not define a fixed pipeline.
 Coordinate transforms, control flow, batching, and memory orchestration are expressed explicitly using RSV, MTX, and XMEM.

-All numeric and memory behavior is governed by the effective state of `XPHMG_CAP`, ensuring consistent interpretation across graphics, compute, and geometry workloads.
+Software composes these primitives and enforces ordering with the fence and memory semantics defined later.

+All numeric and memory behavior is taken from the effective state of `XPHMG_CAP`.
+Precision, rounding, saturation, NaN policy, accumulator promotion, masking (ZMODE), and trap enable come from CAP effective state.
+Memory ordering, coherence domain, class selection, streaming detection, descriptor policy, and SVMEM behavior come from `CAP.XMEM.*` and `CAP.XMEM.SVM*`.
+Any divergence from CAP/XMEM semantics is non-conforming.

+Architectural visibility: results of GFX operations, predicate masks, and CSR-visible status bits are architectural.
+Internal caching, interpolation microarchitecture, or internal promotion beyond CAP requirements is allowed only if architecturally visible results and exception signaling remain identical.
+NOTE: Implementations MAY promote internally for quality provided architectural results and traps/stickies are unchanged.

+Interactions: GFX instructions rely on RSV window conventions for operands and results, on MTX for transforms, on CAP for numeric semantics, and on XMEM for memory semantics.
+Optional RT use is permitted.
+Implementations MUST snapshot CAP/XMEM state at instruction boundaries as defined in the numeric and memory model; mid-instruction CSR changes MUST NOT be observed.
+No GFX instruction modifies CAP state.

 ---

+## 2. Design Goals and Scope (Informative)

+This section states the intended qualities, dependencies, and limits of `XPHMG_GFX`.
+Goals are informative; normative rules appear in later sections.

+- Minimal instruction footprint: single instructions perform multi-step work (fetch, filter, convert) to reduce code size and dispatch, while remaining compatible with CAP precision and memory rules.
+- Unified numeric control via `CAP.PREC.*`: all numeric policy (precision selection, accumulator width, rounding, saturation, NaN handling, ZMODE, trap enable) is inherited from CAP effective state; no GFX-specific numeric policy exists.
+- CAP-driven memory defaults: coherence domain, memory class selection, streaming profiles, descriptor policy, and SVMEM behavior come from `CAP.XMEM.*` / `CAP.XMEM.SVM*`, consistent with RSV, MTX, and RT.
+- LMEM-first execution with early culling: LMEM is the preferred working-set location; early elimination uses RSV predicates and culling to reduce external traffic.
+- Predictable DMA/fence alignment with XMEM: ordering and visibility use `GFX.FENCE` and XMEM semantics so software can reason about completion and coherence across sampling, shading, and Z.
+- Optional feature hooks: programmable filters, LUT color transforms, and hierarchical Z are provided, but no fixed pipeline stages are mandated; software composes them explicitly with RSV/MTX/XMEM control.

+Architectural guarantees are limited to results, masks, and exceptions defined by the instruction and CSR semantics under CAP/XMEM.
+Microarchitectural optimizations that do not change architectural results (e.g., internal promotion) are allowed.
+Rasterization, triangle setup, and fixed-function blending are out of scope and, if needed, must be built in software with the provided primitives.

+---

-## 2. Dependencies
+## 3. Dependencies and Profile Assumptions

-**Mandatory:**

-- `XPHMG_CAP` -- authoritative numeric and memory policy (`CAP.PREC.*`, `CAP.XMEM.*`, `CAP.XMEM.SVM*`)
+This section lists the architectural prerequisites for a conforming `XPHMG_GFX` implementation.
+Numeric and memory semantics are inherited from CAP/XMEM; GFX does not redefine them.

+**Mandatory:** These extensions and their contracts MUST be present in the same privilege context that executes GFX instructions.

+- `XPHMG_CAP`: numeric and memory policy (`CAP.PREC.*`, `CAP.XMEM.*`, `CAP.XMEM.SVM*`).
+All GFX precision selection, accumulation, NaN policy, ZMODE, exception enables, coherence domain, memory class selection, streaming detection, descriptor defaults, and SVMEM behavior are inherited from CAP effective state.
-- `XPHMG_RSV` -- Simple Vector windows and masks
+- `XPHMG_RSV`: Simple Vector windows and masks.
+Operand/result placement, predicate handling, and masked-lane behavior rely on RSV windows and CAP ZMODE semantics.
-- `XPHMG_MTX` -- matrix multiply/transform ops
-- `XPHMG_XMEM` -- DMA/LDS/descriptor plumbing via CAP state
+- `XPHMG_MTX`: matrix multiply/transform ops.
+Culling and interpolation flows assume MTX is available for coordinate/vertex transforms when invoked by software.
+- `XPHMG_XMEM`: DMA/LDS/descriptor plumbing via CAP state.
+All GFX memory accesses (including descriptor reads) rely on XMEM semantics for coherence, streaming profiles, compression defaults, and descriptor policy.

 **Optional:** `XPHMG_RT` (shading path), descriptor-based offload frameworks built on `XPHMG_MEMCTL`.
+GFX does not require RT or MEMCTL; absence does not change GFX semantics.

 `XPHMG_GFX` does not restate CAP fields; it consumes the effective CAP state latched at the instruction boundary.

+Profile assumptions: CAP, RSV, MTX, and XMEM CSRs are expected to be accessible and effective in the same privilege level as GFX CSRs.
+If the CAP window `0x7C0-0x7FF` is reserved, GFX CSRs MUST be placed in a non-overlapping vendor window while preserving field semantics.

+Architectural visibility: dependencies on CAP/RSV/MTX/XMEM are architectural.
+Optional RT or MEMCTL offload does not change GFX-defined results; such components only provide additional software-managed control.

+TODO: Document privilege/profile assumptions and CSR window placement/remap policy.
+TODO: Specify CSR window placement/remap policy per profile.

 ---

-## 3. Design Goals

-- Minimal instruction footprint -- single ops perform multi-step work (fetch + filter + convert)
-- Unified numeric control via `CAP.PREC.*` (MODE/ALT/STAT/EXC)
-- CAP-driven memory defaults (coherence domain, classes, streaming profiles, descriptor policy, SVMEM)
-- LMEM-first architecture; early culling using RSV predicate masks
-- Predictable DMA/fence behavior aligned with XMEM
-- Optional extensions for programmable filters, LUT color transforms, and hierarchical Z

----

-## 4. GFX CSRs (vendor window)
+## 4. Architectural State

+This section defines the architectural state specific to `XPHMG_GFX`, limited to the vendor CSR window used by GFX instructions.
+All fields are architecturally visible and consumed by GFX operations.
+Implementations MAY cache or pipeline these values internally but MUST preserve architectural results, reset behavior, and visibility rules.
+CAP/XMEM remain authoritative for numeric and memory semantics.

+### 4.1 CSR Map and Field Summaries (GFX window)

+The table below lists GFX CSRs, their addresses, and the function of each field.
+Numeric interpretation, NaN policy, saturation, quantization, and memory policy are derived from CAP effective state; these CSRs provide configuration inputs interpreted under CAP/XMEM rules.
+If a platform relocates the window to avoid CAP (`0x7C0-0x7FF`), it MUST preserve all field semantics and effective behavior.

 | Addr          | Name         | Description                                                                                                       |
 | ------------- | ------------ | ----------------------------------------------------------------------------------------------------------------- |